chheller/APIs/CONTRIBUTING.md

 Please explain what you did in your pull request and update the CONTRIBUTORS.md file.

+**Working on your first Pull Request?** See [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ## Adding a new version of this API

 Before adding a new version of the API please: